The Curriculum at Huncoat Primary School

 We use the Oxford Reading Tree Reading scheme, this is supplemented by other colour banded reading books.

-And work towards the goal that all children will leave year 2 with a sound phonic knowledge and application.
+We work towards the goal that all children will leave year 2 with a sound phonic knowledge and application.

 Key Stage 2